psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

      * (RS) MUST send the `Content-type` HTTP header `Content-Type: application/json; charset=UTF-8` if applicable;
      * (RS) MUST send the server date in HTTP Date header as in section 7.1.1.2 of [RFC7231];
      * (RS) SHOULD support CORS for JS clients
-     * (Client) SHOULD require both JWS signed and JWE encrypted ID Tokens to be returned from endpoints to protect any sensitive personally identifiable information (PII) contained in the ID Token provided as a detached signature in the authorization response
  * Check Sections 7/8